WLTB: History

-WWWT's hit radio format changed in October 1985.
-The station became soft adult contemporary WQWT "The Lite Q", aiming for an older demographic than it had under its previous format.
-In 1987, the station returned to contemporary hits, this time as WQXT "Q102".
-Two years later, the station activated a new tower and transmitter site on Bornt Hill, expanding its coverage area.

-In 1991, the Aubol family, which owned the station, retired and sold WEBO and WQXT to Steven Gilinsky.
-FM 101.7 changed to an oldies format.
-The call letters were changed to WGRG in 1992, and in September of the same year that the station reverted to Top 40 - CHR known as Power 101.

-FM translator W273AB at 102.5 FM, was added the next year.
-By 1996, the format on 101.7 FM changed to alternative rock.
+WWWT's hit radio gave way to adult contemporary in October 1985 as WQWT "The Lite Q", aiming for an older demographic than it had under its previous format.
+The station returned to the hits, this time as WQXT "Q102", in 1987; two years later, the station activated a new tower and transmitter site on Bornt Hill, expanding its coverage area.
+By 1991, when the Aubol family retired and sold WEBO and WQXT to Steven Gilinsky, it had changed to an oldies format.
+The call letters were changed to WGRG in 1992, and by that September the station reverted to CHR known as Power 101; W273AB (102.5 FM), a translator in Binghamton, was added the next year.
+By 1996, the format changed to alternative rock.

-WLTB

-WGRG became WLTB "Lite 101.7", returning to soft adult contemporary music, in 1998.
+WGRG became WLTB "Lite 101.7", a soft adult contemporary station, in 1998.
 The call sign was retained in 2001 when the station shifted to hot adult contemporary as "Magic 101.7".
-Since that time, the station has changed formats three times while keeping the Magic 101.7 moniker, starting in 2016 by returning to CHR known as Binghamton's #1 Hit Music Station.
-In 2021, the station adopted an Adult Hits format, and in 2022, it changed formats once more to rock-leaning Classic Hits.
+Since that time, the station has changed formats three times while keeping the moniker, starting in 2016 by returning to CHR known as Binghamton's #1 Hit Music Station.
+In 2021, the station adopted an Adult Hits format, and in 2022, changed formats once more to Rock Hits.

+The station has an HD subchannel called "The Vault", which began in 2017 and replaced the 102.5 simulcast of WLTB.

 Gilinsky, who had previously sold 75 percent of WLTB to Thomas Mollen, repurchased his stake in the station in 2015.

-The Vault

-The station has an HD digital subchannel, known as "The Vault".
-It began broadcasting in 2017 and replaced the 102.5 simulcast of WLTB.
-The Vault airs a more mainstream classic hits format.